capslock66/Tracetool/README.md

 * Web socket connection.
 Work only with dotnet (blazor client)
 * Http connection.
 Work only with javascript / Typescript

-Demo is provided for each client api \

-Blazor client support only Synchronous communication (Web socket connection) \
-\
-Note for Web socket connection: The viewer use a plugin to receive traces and display on the viewer. \
+For Web socket connection (only for blazor webassembly): The viewer use a plugin to receive traces and display on the viewer. \
-The plugin is configured, but not activated by default. \
+The plugin is configured, and activated by default. \
-Update the path to the WebsockPlugin.dll (require dotnet 4.8)\
+If not, update the path to the WebsockPlugin.dll (require dotnet 4.8)\
 The following parameter tell the plugin to receive from web socket 0.0.0.0 on port 8091 and resend the trace to itself on port 8090
 WebSocketHost = 0.0.0.0, WebSocketPort = 8091, ViewerSocketHost = 127.0.0.1, ViewerSocketPort = 8090
 \